-I just love the look of all the barn door baby gates I had been seeing on Pinterest and decided it was time to build my own!
-I decided not to build ours with a cross or diagonal piece through the center because I knew my little ones would just use that as extra climbing help.
+I just love the look of all of the barn door DIY baby gates I had been seeing on Pinterest and decided it was time to build my own!
+I decided not to build our baby gate with a cross or diagonal piece through the center because I knew my little ones would just use that as extra climbing help.
 Ha!

-*****EDIT: You are viewing my first build ever!
+*****EDIT: The DIY Baby Gate was my first build ever!
 It is holding strong to this day.
 While the nails did their job, you could instead join each piece of this project with the Kreg Jig pocket hole system.
 This post is not sponsored in any way by Kreg Jig – I just love mine and it has transformed how I work through every project I now build.*****

 3- 1×4 (8 ft long) pine

 1- 1×3 (8 ft long) pine

 - Kreg Jig** -not required, but will sure be made for a smooth build ~ worth the plunge if you haven’t taken it already!